 Heating Coconut Milk

-If you’d like to make an easy and tasty non-dairy yogurt, I personally recommend using pure coconut milk.
-I find it to be the most consistent for achieving a nice thick yogurt with a pleasant tangy flavor.
-Simply heat the coconut milk to 115 degrees and then proceed to step two below.
+If you’d like to make an easy and tasty non-dairy yogurt, I recommend using pure coconut milk, not “light” coconut milk.
+I find it to be the most consistent in achieving a thicker coconut milk yogurt with a pleasant tangy flavor.
+(Note: Do not use coconut milk beverages as they will not work.)
+Simply heat the pure coconut milk to 115 degrees and then proceed to step two below.

 Step Two: Cooling the Milk